umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index.md

 Set this value to `true` to disable the default behavior of indexing the form submissions into the Examine index.

-If indexing has already occured, you will still need to manually remove the files (found in `App_Data\TEMP\ExamineIndexes\UmbracoFormsRecords`).
-They will be recrated if indexing is subsequently re-enabled.
+If indexing has already occurred, you will still need to manually remove the files (found in `App_Data\TEMP\ExamineIndexes\UmbracoFormsRecords`).
+They will be recreated if indexing is subsequently re-enabled.

 ## Security configuration